 You have now recovered your files and can resume your daily affairs.

 Disk Drill “remembers” all the scans it performs.
-You can access them later by simply starting up the application and looking to the lower left side of the interface.
+You can access them later by simply starting up the application and looking at the lower left side of the interface.